Journalism, Broadcast Journalism, B.S.

 Q: What are some of the essential skills journalists should develop for success?

-A: To achieve success, journalists should hone skills such as reporting, research, writing, interviewing, listening, communication, time management, interpersonal relations, critical thinking, collaboration, accuracy, and attention to detail.
+A: To achieve success, journalists should hone skills such as reporting, research, writing, interviewing, editing, listening, communication, time management, interpersonal relations, critical thinking, collaboration, accuracy, and attention to detail.

 Q: What industries have the highest employment levels of journalists, reporters, and news analysts?